Skip to main content

 Conclusion

-In conclusion, brain death, while legally recognized in many jurisdictions, is NOT actual biological death.
+In conclusion, brain death, while legally recognized in many jurisdictions as death, is NOT actual biological death.
 Those experts in 1968 who originally put forward the concept of brain death did not intend to equate it with the traditionally understood actual death.
 They proposed a new definition of death which would reflect advances in medicine and societal needs.
 Later on, some people try to promote the notion that brain death was actual death which led to the ongoing confusion and debate on the subject.

-Some Muslim scholars while acknowledging that brain death is not actual death do consider brain death to be legal death death in Islām.
+Some Muslim scholars while acknowledging that brain death is not actual death do consider brain death to be legal death in Islām.
 These scholars consider deceased organ donation to be permissible.

 The discrepancy between legal and biological implications underscores the complexities of societal norms and ethical considerations.
 While legal death may serve practical purposes, it should not overshadow the immutable reality of biological death.
 Clarifying the distinction between legal and actual biological death is essential for navigating ethical dilemmas surrounding end-of-life care and organ transplantation.